RUBBERMAID COMMERCIAL PRODUCTS

 Among other things, RCP sells commercial waste receptacles (which is another way of saying ‘the trash cans and recycling bins you use at work’).
 Of course, they already had plenty of receptacles in their portfolio, so they didn’t need another one.
 Instead, to boost sales, RCP needed to think outside the (garbage) box, and they asked IN2 to discover new opportunities and test new ideas for an interesting hypothesis.

 Large office buildings spend a lot of money to have their trash hauled off.
-However, because the material has reuse value, they pay less money to recycle their waste than to send it a landfill.
-If we could figure out a way improve recycling rates, everyone would win.
-It would make life easier for everyday users, RCP’s customer would save money, RCP would sell more recycling bins, and this would create a positive impact on the environment.
+However, because the material has reuse value, they pay less money to recycle their waste than to send it to a landfill.
+If we could figure out a way to improve recycling rates, everyone would win.
+It would make life easier for everyday users, RCP’s customers would save money, RCP would sell more recycling bins, and this would create a positive impact on the environment.
 In other words, it’s a win at the Triple Bottom Line (business, customer, environment).

 What could we do to get people to throw more stuff in the recycling bin and less in the trash can?
 And can you make sure what gets in there is stuff they can actually recycle?

 First, let’s talk about scale.
 IN2 is based in Dallas, Texas, so we’ll start there.
 In Dallas, there are over 30 office buildings over ten stories tall, totaling over 1,200 stories.
 It is common for each tenant to have their own recycling program, which means there are over a thousand different systems in the tall buildings in Dallas alone.